 Al believes SCRC will be a catalyst for us locally, regionally, and statewide.
 Anaconda has never had this type of multi-purpose community facility: It will put us on the map, and it will be good for local businesses.
 It will bring individuals, no matter their age, together to socialize, recreate, and play – and, most importantly, experience the array of benefits these activities have to offer.

-Betsy enjoyed a 28-year career focused on program coordination and education with Montana Power Company and NorthWestern Energy.
-Betsy is a veteran of the U.S. Navy and a Butte Chamber of Commerce “Military Citizen of the Year” honoree.
-She is a founding member of Women in Military Service for America.
+Betsy enjoyed a 28-year career focused on program coordination and education with Montana Power Company and NorthWestern Energy, and she is a veteran of the U.S. Navy, recognized by the Butte Chamber of Commerce as “Military Citizen of the Year.”
+Dedicated to service, Betsy is a founding member of Women in Military Service for America.
 Active in Kiwanis International, Betsy is a past Distinguished Governor of Kiwanis; and, since 2006, she has provided leadership training to organizational leaders and hundreds of students as the Montana District’s Key Leader® Chair, among other notable positions.
 Betsy is also a founding member and past President of the Anaconda Main Street Program; a member of the Historic Resource Board for Anaconda-Deer Lodge County; a two-term Board member for the Anaconda Community Hospital; and has served for more than 15 years as a crisis line volunteer and guardian ad litem for the Anaconda PCA.
 She has a B.S. in Organizational Management (Society & Technology) with a Finance minor from Montana Tech of the University of Montana.

 Betsy’s energy and experience are assets to the SCRC Board.
 She brings her expertise in communications and leadership to a project that she is excited about in her hometown.
 Betsy believes lives can be changed through meaningful experiences, and she is certain SCRC will provide a much-needed environment for positive outcomes for people in Anaconda and beyond.
 Betsy and her husband, Larry, raised two daughters and have six beautiful grandchildren.